andrebocchini/sccm-powershell-automation-module/README.md

 Please conduct your own independent testing before trusting this code in a production environment.
 This module has only been tested with SCCM 2007.

-These are the available functions:
+These are the available commands:

-Site Functions
+Site Commands

     Add-SCCMComputerToCollection
     Add-SCCMPackageToDistributionPoint